‘Balaam and the Angel’ by John Linnell

 If we can point to any part of the brain as being a “receiver” for prophecy, it would certainly be the mysterious pineal gland.
 Most intriguingly, scientists have found that the pineal gland contains photoreceptor cells similar to those in our eyes!
 (In animals, it rests higher in the brain and appears to respond to light, and may even be involved in processes like bird migration.)
 For these reasons, many have identified the pineal gland with the mystical third eye described in ancient mystical texts.

 One of these ancient texts is the Zohar, on this week’s parasha.
-The section on Balak is possibly the longest in the entire Zohar.
+The section on Balak is among the longest in the entire Zohar.
 It includes what some identify as a separate mystical text that was only later incorporated into the Zohar, called the Yenuka, or “Child”.
 It describes a dialogue that Rabbi Yitzchak and Rabbi Yehuda had with a particularly precocious child.
 The child reveals some incredible mystical secrets, and one of these is regarding the inner eye.
 (For more on these secrets, and to the identity of this mysterious child, see the second edition of Mayim Achronim Chova – Secrets of the Last Waters.)
 The Zohar (III, 187a) reads:

 [The Child] opened the discussion with the verse: “The wise man, his eyes are in his head, while the fool walks in darkness…” [Ecclesiastes 2:14] Why does it say the eyes are in his head?
 Are the eyes of a man in any other place? …Rather, the meaning of the verse is this: it has been taught that a man should not walk four cubits with an uncovered head.
 What is the reason?
 Since the Shekhinah rests upon the head, and a wise man’s thoughts and visions are in his head…